Statistics: 9 miles, ascent 956′, descent 960′

-Having tucked away a yummy waffle breakfast at the Brambles B&B, we began our last day on the North Downs Way en route to Dover.
-We stopped by the beautifully restored East Kent Railway station in Lower Eythorne.
-There is a little café which is located in an old train car that was used by a circus to transport their elephants.
+Having tucked away a yummy breakfast of waffles at the Brambles B&B, we began our final day on the North Downs Way, a nine-mile walk into Dover.
+Before leaving Lower Eythorne we stopped by the beautifully restored East Kent Railway station which has a small café, located in an old train car that was used by a circus to transport their elephants.

 Walking through the park was most pleasant.